-Grad Slam, also referred to as the 3-Minute Thesis Challenge, is a competition that challenges doctoral students to present years’ worth of academic research in a concise, compelling, three-minute talk to a non-expert audience.
+Grad Slam, also referred to as the 3-Minute Thesis Challenge*, is a competition that challenges graduate students to present years’ worth of academic research in a concise, compelling, three-minute talk to a non-expert audience.
 It encourages students to clarify their ideas and to help others understand and appreciate the significance of their work.

 The winner of the UCSC Grad Slam receives $3,000; the runner-up receives $1,500; and the people's choice winner receives $750.

 The UCSC Grad Slam winner will go on to present at a UC-wide final Grad Slam to be held May 4, 2017, at LinkedIn, 222 2nd Street in San Francisco.
-Visit UCOP Grad Slam page to view the 2016 finalists from all UC campuses and learn the winner of that competition.
+Visit UCOP Grad Slam to view the 2016 finalists from all UC campuses and learn the winner of that competition.

 *Three Minute Thesis (3MT®) is a registered trademark of The University of Queensland.